jhoncc2/github-hook/README.md

 Here the list of considerations that I made along the project implementation:
   - All methods andclasses (implemented) must have a comment summing up what it does.
 Other comments are optional.
   - Commit comments do not follow any standards.
 For instance, I do not add prefix on the comment (e.g. `[fix]` or `[new feature]`).
 It does not sums up critical information.
 The commit comment only shows a short text with what I consider relevant information.
+  - Test.
+I do not implement tests in this case.
+All of this is susceptible to discussion, and solved in team meetings in which the result is a standard of what should be tested.
+Or to a what degree we let the errors be handled by the framework.
+    - Frontend.
+The frontend application only shows data.
+The only test that can be run are snapshots tests, which personaly I think they just generate noise and they are not a source of correctness.
+    - Backend.
+In a similar way the only testable class is Commits.service.ts, in which the call to GITHUB API endpoint is needed.
+Nevertheless, in this particular implementation, the error is already handled by NestJS.
+Then, no custom implementation needed to be tested.
+  - Use the `TODO:` prefix as a tag for missing implementations or further improvements along the code.

 ## Github configuration